czy1999/czy1999.github.io/_pages/about.md

 ## 🔥 News
-- 2024.09: ✨One paper about Multi-Agent Scientific Hypothesis Generation is accepted by [Journal of Computer Research and Development](https://crad.ict.ac.cn/)!
+- 2024.09: ✨One paper about Multi-Agent Scientific Hypothesis Generation is accepted by [JCRD (计算机研究与发展)](https://crad.ict.ac.cn/)!
 - 2024.08: 💼Joining [Baidu Intelligent Search team](http://searchscience.baidu.com/) for a research internship, focusing on AI search!
 - 2024.07: ✨One long paper and one short paper are accepted by [CIKM 2024](https://cikm2024.org/)!
 - 2024.07: 🎉Invited talk on LLM Temporal Reasoning at [AI TIME](https://www.aitime.cn/)!